-COLUM INS REQUIRED (R)/ RULES AND INFORMATION RELATING TO FIELDS IN THE DEMO- THRU TOTAL OPTIONAL (0) FIELD NAME DESCRIPTION AVAILABLE VALUES GRAPHIC DATA RECORD 118 119 2 R ONLY if enrolling an employee Position Class Code reflecting member's position classifica- tion Alphanumeric Available values: FT: Full-time IO: Intermittent /On call OT = Other PT: Part-time SL: Seasonal This must be included whenever you are enrolling a member into a plan.
-120 149 30 0 Job Title Member's position title Text field 150 179 30 0 Birth Last Name Member's birth last name, if applicable Text field 180 180 1 R if enrolling an employee R if enrolling an employee Sex Alphanumeric F : Female M : Male This must be included whenever you are enrolling a member into a plan.
+COLUMN THRU S Total REQUIRED (R)/ OPTIONAL (0) FIELD NAME DESCRIPTION AVAILABLE VALUES RULES AND INFORMATION RELATING TO FIELDS IN THE DEMOGRAPHIC DATA RECORD 118 119 2 R ONLY if enrolling an employee Position Class Code reflecting member's position classifica- tion Alphanumeric Available values: FT: Full-time IO: Intermittent /On call OT = Other PT: Part-time SL: Seasonal This must be included whenever you are enrolling a member into a plan.
+120 149 30 0 Job Title Member's position title Text field 150 179 30 0 Birth Last Name Member's birth last name, if applicable Text field 180 180 1 R if enrolling an employee R if enrolling an employee Sex Alphanumeric F: Female M: Male This must be included whenever you are enrolling a member into a plan.
 181 188 8 R if enrolling an employee or changing a member's date of birth Date of Birth Member's date of birth Date field CCYYMMDD This must be included whenever you are enrolling a member into a plan or when you need to correct the date of birth recorded in PERA's CAMI system.
 189 218 30 0 Address - Attn.
 Person to whose attention corre- spondence must be sent Text field 219 258 40 R if enrolling an employee or changing an employee's address Address 1 Address line 1 Text field This must be included whenever you are enrolling a member into a plan or when you need to correct the address data recorded in PERA's CAMI system.
 Once you have reported a member's address, do not repeat the data in subsequent files you send to PERA.
-No punctuation should be included 259 298 40 0 Address 2 Address line 2 Text field 299 318 20 R if enrolling an employee or changing an employee's address City City Text field This must be included whenever you are enrolling a member into a plan or when changing a member's address.
+No punctuation should be included 259 298 40 O Address 2 Address line 2 Text field 299 318 20 R if enrolling an employee or changing an employee's address City City Text field This must be included whenever you are enrolling a member into a plan or when changing a member's address.
 No punctuation should be included

-COLUM From ins Thru TOTAL REQUIRED (R)/ Optional (O) FIELD NAME DESCRIPTION AVAILABLE VALUES RULES AND INFORMATION RELATING TO FIELDS IN THE DEMO- Graphic data record 319 320 2 R if enrolling an employee or changing an employee's address State State Alphanumeric 2-digit state code This must be included whenever you are enrolling a member into a plan or when changing an employee's address.
+COLUMN THRU REQUIRED (R)/ OPTIONAL (O) FIELD NAME DESCRIPTION AVAILABLE VALUES RULES AND INFORMATION RELATING TO FIELDS IN THE DEMOGRAPHIC DATA RECORD 319 320 2 R if enrolling an employee or changing an employee's address State State Alphanumeric 2-digit state code This must be included whenever you are enrolling a member into a plan or when changing an employee's address.
 321 325 5 R if enrolling an employee or changing an employee's address Zip Code Five-digit zip code Numeric 00000 to 99999 Dash implied This must be included whenever you are enrolling a member into a plan or changing an employee's address.
 326 329 4 0 Zip + Four 'Plus four' code for five digit zip code Numeric 0000 to 9999 Zero-fill if unknown 330 400 71 Required Filler Filler Pad with blanks